gamechanger/dusty/docs/usage.md

 Upon restart, an app container will execute the command specified in its `commands.always` spec key.
-Restarting app containers will also perform a sync of any local repos needed inside the container prior to restarting.
+Restarting app containers will also perform a NFS mount of repos needed for restarted containers, using your current repo override settings.

 Usage:
-  restart ( --repos <repos>... | [<services>...] ) [--no-sync]
+  restart ( --repos <repos>... | [<services>...] )

 Options:
-  --no-sync         If provided, Dusty will not sync repos used by
-                    services being restarted prior to the restart.
   --repos <repos>   If provided, Dusty will restart any containers
                     that are using the repos specified.
   <services>        If provided, Dusty will only restart the given